rdcoletta/meffs_networks/README.md

 ### Generate hybrid genotypes

-Use information available on `data/NIFA_CompleteDataset.csv` (sent by Sharon and transferred to MSI via Filezilla) to get pedigree of hybrids, and then create hybrid genotypes based on genotypes of parental (RIL) data generated above.
+Use information available on `data/NIFA_CompleteDataset.csv` to get pedigree of hybrids, and then create hybrid genotypes based on genotypes of parental (RIL) data generated above.

 ```bash
 # create hybrid genotypes